Rose Hill (Louisburg, North Carolina)

-Rose Hill, also known as Timberlake House, is a historic plantation house located near Louisburg, Franklin County, North Carolina.
-The main block was built about 1803, and is a two-story, five bay, transitional Georgian / Federal style frame dwelling.
+Rose Hill, later known as Timberlake House, is a historic plantation house located near Louisburg, Franklin County, North Carolina.
+The main block was built about 1803, and is a two-story, five-bay, transitional Georgian / Federal style frame dwelling.
 It has a gable roof and double-shouldered brick end chimneys.
 A rear ell was expanded about 1840, and about 1880 a one-story Queen Anne-style, full width verandah was added.
 About 1910, a Neoclassical portico was added over the verandah, as was a bathroom wing.
 Also on the property are the contributing slave quarter (c.
 1840), kitchen (c.
 1840), playhouse (c.
 1910), and generator / wellhouse (c.
 1910).

 It was listed on the National Register of Historic Places in 2006.

+North Carolina First Lady Fanny Yarborough Bickett was born here.